mohitpai/journey-optimizer.en/help/using/configuration/frequency-rules.md

 >[!NOTE]
 >
->Messages that do not have any selected category or messages where the category selected is **[!UICONTROL Transactional]** will not be evaluated against frequency rules.
+>Messages <!--that do not have any selected category or messages -->where the category selected is **[!UICONTROL Transactional]** will not be evaluated against frequency rules.

 <!--Clicking the link out button next to the category selector will jump you over to the rules inventory screen to see which rules will be applied to the message.-->